 If you haven't shopped in the Corvallis area for a new vehicle recently, you're likely to experience some sticker shock.
 It seems everything is costing more these days.
-And when you consider the price of auto financing in Corvallis, and insurance, the idea of hanging on to your old car for a few more years gets even more attractive.
+And when you consider the price of auto financing in Corvallis, and insurance, the idea of hanging on to your old vehicle for a few more years gets even more attractive.

 Too often, Corvallis vehicle owners are inclined to wait until their vehicles develop an obvious problem and take them in for repairs instead of maintenance.
-Repairs can be expensive, but allowing routine car maintenance to slide also has the invisible cost in shorter life expectancy for a vehicle.
+Repairs can be expensive, but allowing routine vehicle maintenance to slide also has the invisible cost in shorter life expectancy for a vehicle.

 For example, the fluid in your coolant system becomes corrosive over time and should be replaced periodically.
 If not, it can damage the radiator and other engine parts.
 Talk to our pros at Clayton's Auto Service.
 Over time, this damage can build up until these parts have to be replaced.